SimonFM/3D_Game/README.md

 # 3D_Game
 A simple game written in opengl for a college assignment.
-The levels are created by reading in a .png file, where the white pixels indicate where to draw a tile, the red pixels are an enemy, the blue pixels are the plyer and the black pixels represent the obstacles.
+The levels are created by reading in a .png file, where the white pixels indicate where to draw a tile, the red pixels are an enemy, the blue pixels are the player and the black pixels represent the obstacles.

 To move the player use the w a s d, to switch to the camera press caps lock.
 The mouse allows you to change where the camera is looking at too.